 Gary Fisher

-© 2017-2024 Gary Fisher
+© 2017-2025 Gary Fisher

 (internally stressed acrylic sphere, polarizers, diffusion screen, light source, motor, acrylic enclosure)

-Four Art Webcam Images, 1998
+Four Art Webcam Images, 1998, (from birefringence series)

-(water-filled vessel with clear bottom, diffuse light source, polarizers, assorted birefringent materials, pump, nozzle, web-connected camera, software, uploaded images (640x480, 72dpi)
+water-filled vessel with clear bottom, diffuse light source, polarizers, assorted birefringent materials, pump, nozzle, web-connected camera, software, uploaded images (640x480, 72dpi.

 Sky Column 1, 1974, 2.25"x4.5"x1.5"

-(hand tinted b/w photographs, acrylic, walnut)
+hand tinted b/w photographs, acrylic, walnut

 Night Sky, 1988, 4"x5"